PrincetonUniversity/HPC_R_Workshop/01_getting_started/README.md

 ### Installing Packages and accessing R

-The details of installing R packages can be found on our [R/RStudio knowledge base page](https://researchcomputing.princeton.edu/support/knowledge-base/rrstudio).
+The details of installing R packages can be found on our [R and RStudio knowledge base page](https://researchcomputing.princeton.edu/support/knowledge-base/rrstudio).